ArpitaisAn0maly/ArpitaisAn0maly/README.md

 # Arpita Parmar

-I am a passionate data scientist who has broad and in-depth data engineering, programming, statistics skills and I am using these skills to solve various business problems by using machine learning, data mining, and other types of data analytics and data visualization tools such as Python, Spark, Databricks, Azure suite of data tools, TensorFlow, Karas, Tableau, Hive, Power BI , Azure Synapse etc.
+I am a passionate data scientist who has broad and in-depth data engineering, programming, statistics skills.I am using these skills to solve various business problems by using machine learning, data mining, and other types of data analytics and data visualization tools such as Python, Spark, Databricks, Azure suite of data tools, TensorFlow, Karas, Tableau, Hive, Power BI , Azure Synapse etc.
 I have more than 12 years of experience in data analytics, data mining and predictive modeling.
 I did my Masters in Computer Science at National University.

-*In order to showcase my work in my portfolio,all outputs contain anonymized,synthesized sample data.There is no sensitive or proprietary information contained in any of the output*
+*In order to showcase my work in my portfolio, all outputs contain anonymized,synthesized sample data.There is no sensitive or proprietary information contained in any of the outputs*

 ## Employee Atrition & Retention :Classification